codescrum/bitmask-set-jsbi-js/README.md

 # Bitmask Set

-*Convert fixed-size unique-element arrays to bitmask representations to quickly operate with them through bitwise operations.*
+*Convert arrays to bitmask representations to quickly operate with them through bitwise operations.*

 In general, this approach can be applied to whenever you want to: